dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/BUGFIX_2025-11-09_SetFocusDispatcherContext.md

 - **Simpler**: Removes 50+ lines of dispatcher code

 ### Benefits
-1. ? **Works in SpyWindow**: No longer depends on Application.Current dispatcher
+1. ? **Works in AutomationWindow**: No longer depends on Application.Current dispatcher
 2. ? **Works in MainViewModel**: Still functions correctly in automation
 3. ? **Simpler Code**: Reduced from ~80 lines to ~40 lines
 4. ? **Better Performance**: No task/dispatcher overhead